Our work in AFRICA

 THINGS WE WANT TO ACHIEVE:

-- Refurbish our orphanage (MENELIK’S CHILDREN) – £17,000 which includes a secure playground and other children friendly facilities.
+- Build our orphanage on our land (The Patrice Lumumba Eco-Village) – $170,000 which includes a secure playground and other children friendly facilities.

-- Refurbish the site identified in one of our campuses to establish a school offering vocational qualifications – £8,000.
+- Build new campuses to establish a school offering vocational qualifications and more – $200,000.

 MENELIK Community Empowerment Projects